Industry Guides13 min read28 April 2026

 Ask for the Debrief

-• Document that the inspection occurred (date, inspector name, areas reviewed)
+Document that the inspection occurred (date, inspector name, areas reviewed).
+Use the positive outcome to reinforce safety culture with your team.
+Keep maintaining your systems.

 1. Record all findings in writing with dates and inspector references

-2. Prioritise by severity — address any issues that pose immediate danger first
+2. Prioritise by severity — immediate dangers first

 3. Create a corrective action plan with specific actions, responsible persons, and deadlines